-Chevrolet City Express insurance rates
+Chevrolet City Express insurance rates for 2020

 Average Chevrolet City Express insurance rates

 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 How much is car insurance for a Chevrolet City Express?

 The average insurance costs for a Chevrolet City Express is $171 a month — or $2,052 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.

 A 2017 Chevrolet City Express starts at a base price of $22,405.
 With the average insurance rate at $2,052 per year, the annual insurance cost–to–base car price ratio is 9.2%.